felixmariotto/three-mesh-ui/README.md

 # Why ?

-In a normal three.js workflow, the common practice is to build the user interfaces with HTML/CSS.
+In a normal three.js workflow, the common practice is to build user interfaces with HTML/CSS.

 In immersive VR, it is impossible, therefore this library was created.